-Continue reading Review: A Trip to Bountiful (Alumnae Theatre)
+Continue reading Review: Lady Sunrise (Factory Theatre)

-Shows that Caught Our Eye in Toronto for the Week of January 20, 2020
+Shows that Caught Our Eye in Toronto for the Week of February 24, 2020